Regular readers may remember that last year, I was lucky enough to sign with the Jacinta Di Mase agency.

-Today, I feel even luckier to be signing my first book contract through Danielle, with the amazing Xoum Publishing.
-(YAY!)
+Today, I feel even luckier to be signing my first book contract with the amazing XOUM Publishing.
+(Now Brio BooksBrio Books) (YAY!)

 Which leads me to my next question…

 There’s a lot of discussion about how to get a literary agent and whether having an agent is a necessary thing for an author, especially in Australia.

 Well, in this case, having an agent certainly helped this book find the right publisher.